laszlocph/gimlet-documentation/src/pages/blog/three-problems-with-gitops-as-deployment-history-and-how-we-overcome-them.md

 Let's dive into problem one, shall we?

-## Problem one: gitops is a technical history and it is not what developers care about the most
+## Problem one: gitops is a technical history and it is not what developers care about

-What developers care about the most is to know if their code is deployed.
+What developers care about is to know if their code is deployed.
 But all gitops tells them is how the image tag changed from one hash to another.
 Not very helpful.

 ![But all gitops tells them is how the image tag changed from one hash to another.
 Not very helpful.](/image-change.png)

 What we all imagined when gitops talked about an auditlog, is to know what code was deployed and by whom at any given time.

 But all we have is a trail of yaml changes, that does not know much about the code version that was delivered.
-It captures Kubernetes specific changes well, like a change in used CPU or memory, or an environment variable change, but it does not know about code version information what developers want to know about.
+It captures Kubernetes specific changes well, like a change in required CPU or an environment variable, but it does not know much about code version, the information what developers want to know the most.

 Ideally, as developers, we want to know the
 - the reference to the commit or pull request that was merged and deployed